vroland/epdiy/doc/source/getting_started.rst

 Enable SPI RAM
 ~~~~~~~~~~~~~~~~~~~~~~~~
-The ESP32-WROVER-B comes with an additional 8MB external PSRAM, where the :code:`epd_driver` is going to store ~2MB for its internal frame buffers.
+The ESP32-WROVER-B comes with an additional 8MB external PSRAM, where the :code:`epdiy` is going to store ~2MB for its internal frame buffers.
 Since it is dynamically allocated from the heap, and the built-in SRAM of ~160KB is insufficient, we need to enable external SPI RAM first.

 Open the :code:`menuconfig` again (see above) and navigate to :code:`Component config -> ESP32-Specific -> Support for external, SPI-connected RAM` and enable it.